-7.1 The Governing Body
+7.1 The Local Governing Body

-The Board of Governors will approve the Relationships and health Education policy, and hold the headteacher to account for its implementation.
+The board of governors will approve the Relationships and health Education policy, and hold the Head of School to account for its implementation.

 7.2 Headteacher

 The Headteacher is responsible for ensuring that Relationships and Health Education is taught consistently across the school, and for managing requests to withdraw pupils from the non-statutory components (changes in adolescence and conception) of Relationships and Health Education (see section 8).